maxwolf621/Notes/Binding.md

 [class.CSS_Attribute]="Attribute_In_This_Component"

 <!--
-use Method/Attribute defined in .ts which can assign a CSS Attribute to .css
+use Method/Attribute defined in .ts file which can assign a CSS Attribute to .css

 It's same as <tag class="css_attribute"> ... </tag>